prisma-collective/docs/docs/processes/Developmental Regenerative Evaluation/f. Journaling-Based Evaluation Bot.md

 Imagine a world where every insight, every emotion, every quiet shift in understanding becomes a thread in a tapestry of collective wisdom.
 That’s the promise of our journaling-based evaluation bot—a whisperer of insights, a weaver of connections, a gentle guide through the labyrinth of systemic transformation.

-This isn't just about collecting data; it's about honoring the inner journey of each participant in the [[Action-learning journeys]], recognizing that profound shifts often begin in the quiet spaces of personal reflection.
+This isn't just about collecting data; it's about honoring the inner journey of each participant in the [[action-learning journeys]], recognizing that profound shifts often begin in the quiet spaces of personal reflection.
 We're building a tool that not only captures these nuances but also transforms them into actionable intelligence for individuals, communities, and the systems they inhabit.

 ## **The Heart of the Bot: Honoring the Unseen**